-- a) Directors and Audit Committee members There is no individual sitting fees for the Board of Directors and Audit Committee members. - b) Top 3 key management personnel The Company paid to its top 3 key management personnel an aggregate amount of RO 244,337 which includes salaries, performance related discretionary bonus and other benefits. - Details of performance based bonuses, awards and incentives - Bonus payments for the key management personnel of Phoenix Power Company are based on both personal and business performance and are related to the achievement of business KPIs including health and safety targets, technical performance and financial delivery.
+a) Directors and Audit Committee members

+There is no individual sitting fees for the Board of Directors and Audit Committee members.

+b) Top 3 key management personnel

+The Company paid to its top 3 key management personnel an aggregate amount of RO 263,973 which includes salaries, performance related discretionary bonus and other benefits.

+c) Details of performance based bonuses, awards and incentives d) Employment contracts

+Bonus payments for the key management personnel of Phoenix Power Company are based on both personal and business performance and are related to the achievement of business KPIs including health and safety targets, technical performance and financial delivery.
 The bonuses to be paid are based on recommendations from the Nomination and Remuneration Committee.